Myanmar Armys business Empire Fuels Atrocities: UN Probe - UrduPoint

 Jakarta, (UrduPoint / Pakistan Point News - APP - 5th Aug, 2019 ) :Tougher sanctions are needed against Myanmar's wealthy and powerful military as its web of economic interests has generated a fortune that helps fund atrocities, UN investigators said Monday.

-Cutting ties will "impair (the army's) ability to carry out military operations without oversight and thus reduce violations of human rights", said Marzuki Darusman, chair of the fact-finding mission, ahead of the launch of the report in Jakarta.
+Cutting ties will "impair its ability to carry out military operations without oversight and thus reduce violations of human rights and international humanitarian law", said Marzuki Darusman, chair of the fact-finding mission, at the launch of the report in Jakarta.

 The team last year called for Myanmar's senior generals to be prosecuted for genocide after a 2017 crackdown forced some 740,000 Rohingya Muslims into Bangladesh.